shashwatdreams/Valuation-Models/README.md

 # Dow 30 Valuation
-Building a discounted cash flow model for every company in the Dow 30, to find the intrinsic value of these companies.
+Building a valuation model for every company in the Dow 30, to ultimately reach a fair price for the Dow 30.
 Most estimates are pulled from analysts, however, a few are based on the expected sector growth.

 **Example (Apple):**
 - Pulling Historical Financial Data/Bank's Estimates